Andrewlmu/csv-query-engine/DEMO_GUIDE.md

     ↓
 ChromaDB Search → Relevant Chunks
     ↓
-GPT-4 Context Window ← Structured Data
+GPT-5 Context Window ← Structured Data
     ↓
 Intelligent Response
 ```

-## GPT-5 Ready
+## Using GPT-5

-The system is configured to use GPT-4 Turbo currently, but is ready for GPT-5:
+The system is configured to use GPT-5, the latest generation model:
-- Just update `model="gpt-5"` in app.py when available
+- November 2025's most advanced AI capabilities
-- All infrastructure supports next-gen models
+- Superior reasoning and analysis
-- Vector embeddings compatible with future upgrades
+- All infrastructure optimized for GPT-5 performance

 ## Next Steps After Demo